Introduction

 By using a single platform, you ensure that your data remains synchronized, giving you a 360-degree view of your customer relationships.
 This allows you to:

-• Drive Return Visits with Wishlists: By allowing customers to save items for later, you create a natural reason for them to return, especially when paired with back-in-stock or price-drop alerts.
+- Drive Return Visits with Wishlists: By allowing customers are allowed to save items for later, you create a natural reason for them to return, especially when paired with back-in-stock or price-drop alerts.

 Our mission is to help you turn these retention mechanics into a long-term growth engine.
 You can see how these features come together by exploring our loyalty and rewards capabilities, which are designed to support every stage of the customer journey.